 - Eat foods that we were designed to eat: Meat, vegetables, fruit, nuts and seeds (and a variety of spices/seasonings) – Mix it up and find meals you love.

 - Follow an intelligent exercise program.
-I recommend Element Crossfit but there are a good number of other programs and gyms that provide excellent coaching as well.
+I recommend The Sudbury School of Fitness but there are a good number of other programs and gyms that provide excellent coaching as well.

 - Sleep well (a cool/cold, pitch black room for 8-9 hours per night) and reduce stress levels (at work and at home – simplify your life)